antdevelopment1/JavaScriptTypeWriterApp/README.md

 ## Challenges and Coding Patterns Used In This Project

 <p>I found these coding pattern to be very interesting conceptually and beyond useful.
-It took some practice to visualize what was happening with closures but with practice, I quickly appreciated and became fond of what closures are capable of.
-This project incorporated techniques on DOM Manipulation, string manipulation, closures, event listeners and much more. </p>
+It took some practice to visualize what part each component played in this project but with practice, I quickly appreciated and became fond of these different patterns and their capabilities.
+This project incorporated techniques on DOM Manipulation, string manipulation, string randomization, closures, event listeners and much more. </p>

 ### IIFE, Closures, Public and Private Variables
 <p>Accesses variables and methods after the surrounding function has been invoked by returning and object with invokable methods.</p>